Nico Benalcazar

-Nico Benalcazar (born June 6, 2001) is an American soccer player who plays as a defender for New York City FC II in MLS Next Pro.
+Nico Benalcazar (born June 6, 2001) is an American soccer player who plays as a defender for Orange County SC.

 Playing career

 Youth

 After playing with New England youth side Beachside SC, Benalcazar joined the academy of MLS club New York City FC in their first year of operation, in 2015.
 He progressed through their age categories from Under-14 upwards, eventually captaining the U-19 team.
 Benalcazar was voted onto the United States Soccer Development Academy in its U-15/16 Eastern Conference Best XI for the 2016–2017 season.

 While acting as captain in the 2017–2018 season, he was awarded NYCFC U-19s’ Academy Player of the Year recognition.
 This award was given following the NYCFC Development Academy National Championship over LA Galaxy's U-19 squad in July 2018.
 He played for their MLS professional side in a preseason friendly against FC Copenhagen before their 2019 season while in Abu Dhabi, UAE.